marcusolsson/obsidian-plugin-docs/docs/development-workflow.md

 # Development workflow

 Whenever you make a change to the plugin source code, the plugin needs to be reloaded.
-You can reload the plugin by quitting Obsidian and starting it again, but that quickly gets tiring.
+You can reload the plugin by quitting Obsidian and starting it again, but that gets tiring quickly.

 ## Re-enable plugin inside Obsidian